 - Improve network security to protect customer rights

 Here we covered the SWOT analysis of an eCommerce business as a whole.
 You can ask more specific questions, or consider a more specific issue, such as how your store delivers.
-The main thing you should do after conducting a SWOT analysis is to face the problems honestly and take all possible measures to become better.
+The main thing you should do after conducting an eCommerce SWOT analysis is to face the problems honestly and take all possible measures to become better.
 Turn weaknesses into strengths, seize opportunities, properly assess risks and deal with threats.
 And if the problem is with the platform itself and hosting, feel free to contact us!
 We can help with the marketplace site architecture, design, safe hosting and improvement!